mikiburgess/MP3-Honey-Bee/README.md

   3. Be able to review data edit history in case of auditing.
   4. Create a profile for advertising my work to the local community.
 	5. Add images of my bees, with descriptions, to the site gallery to keep the local community informed about and engaged with my work.
+  6. Be able to export my data.
+  7. Be able to delete my account.

 * As a Mentor I'd like to ...
   1. Be able to view the hive data for each of my mentee's apiaries.